What to do When Your Client Suddenly Stops Paying You

 Insights

-According to a recent survey conducted by the Freelancer’s Union, 76% percent of freelancers said they lost contracts because of COVID-19 and 65% said that they’ve had more problems than usual finding new gigs.
-At a time when freelancers are especially vulnerable to getting stiffed, it’s worth repeating: You earned that money, and you deserve to get paid.
-Of course, your client is probably dealing with a professional or personal catastrophe of their own, so it’s important to be sensitive.
-If your client hasn’t paid up, you have several options.
+The good news is that if your client hasn’t paid up, you have several options.
 In 2017, New York adopted the “Freedom isn’t Free” Act (FIFA), which protects the rights of freelancers with contracts worth a total of $800 over a four-month period.
 Since then, a few other states and cities have worked to beef up their protections for independent contractors.

 Here are some steps you can take immediately to recover your payment.

-Send your own boilerplate collections letter, with an outline of the steps you plan to take to secure your payment, such as filing a claim in small claims court, reporting them to the Attorney General, and revoking the work you’ve completed.
+Fill out this boilerplate collections letter with an outline of the steps you plan to take to secure your payment, such as filing a claim in small claims court, reporting them to the Attorney General, and revoking the work you’ve completed.

-Search the hashtag #FreelanceIsntFree on Twitter for examples of freelancers who are mad as hell, and not going to take it anymore.
+Search the hashtag #FreelanceIsntFree on X for examples of freelancers who are mad as hell and not going to take it anymore.

 Attorney Generals are in charge of enforcing state laws and protecting consumers and upholding workplace rights.
 States vary in terms of what they can do for independent contractors, but it’s worth filing a complaint with your state’s AG office in case they see fit to intervene on your behalf.

 You can also pursue unpaid invoices in small claims courts, where you do not need an attorney in order to file a claim.
-You can do it even if your client is in another state-–it just needs to be filed where you performed the work.
+You can do it even if your client is in another state -- it just needs to be filed where you performed the work.
 Small claims courts have maximum amounts that vary by place.
-In New York, the maximum you can file to collect in a city court is $5,000.
+In New York City, the maximum you can file to collect in a city court is $10,000.
 It’s up to you to determine how much money is worth your time and effort.
 If the amount you want to collect is more than the maximum for your state’s small claims court, then you will need to seek the advice of an attorney to determine if you want to start a civil case.

 If you end up hiring a lawyer, you can expect to pay a fee, although many attorneys offer a free initial counseling session.